Shubodh/VPR-methods-evaluation/README.md

 ### For MSLS  dataset
+I. FOR DATASET preprocessing for MSLS dataset, you need to do following:
+Essentially Filtering msls dataset:
+1. format_mapillary_extract_npy_files.py: This takes in the npy files and writes a csv file with the image names of the images from msls those which are only used for VPR methods (like 500 query images instead of some thousands) for MSLS dataset.
+This csv can be used in next steps:
+2. format_mapillary_rewrite_postprocessed_csv_files.py : rewrites raw and postprocessed csv files as per the csv file generated in step 1 with name _filtered appended.
+3. format_mapillary_filtered.py

+II.
+Now to get results:
 Note the image resize option because msls has images of different sizes.
 ```
 python3 main.py --method=cosplace --backbone=ResNet18 --descriptors_dimension=512     --database_folder=/scratch/saishubodh/segments_data/VPR-datasets-downloader_MSLS_CPH/msls/val/database     --queries_folder=/scratch/saishubodh/segments_data/VPR-datasets-downloader_MSLS_CPH/msls/val/queries --image_size 480 640